 United States: Class Actions

-The United States has a robust class action regime for antitrust litigation as part of a dual system of public and private enforcement.
-Antitrust class actions are typically brought by direct or indirect purchasers of companies in industries accused of widespread anticompetitive behaviour.
+The United States has a robust class action regime for antitrust litigation as part of the dual system of public and private antitrust enforcement.
+Antitrust class actions are typically brought by direct purchasers and/or indirect purchasers of companies in industries accused of widespread anticompetitive behaviour.
 These cases often, but do not always, follow investigations or enforcement actions by the US Department of Justice or Federal Trade Commission.
-Through a multi-district litigation procedure in federal court it is common for these cases to be consolidated in one court so a single judge presides for pretrial purposes, including class certification.1
+Through a multi-district litigation procedure it is commonplace for these cases to be consolidated in one federal court so that a single judge can preside over them for pretrial purposes, including class certification.1

 Implications of class actions unique to antitrust cases

-Several factors unique to the US private antitrust laws raise the stakes of a court’s class certification decision.
-Actual damages within a four year statute of limitations, which can be tolled in conspiracy cases alleging fraudulent concealment, are automatically trebled.
-In addition, co-conspirators are jointly and severally liable for total damage awards,8 with no right of contribution.9 Thus, any plaintiff can seek to recover the entirety of treble damages (minus any settlement amounts actually received from other defendants) from any single defendant.
+Several factors unique to the US private antitrust laws raise the stakes of a court's class certification decision.
+Actual damages within a four year statute of limitations, often tolled in conspiracy cases alleging fraudulent concealment or continuing violations, are automatically trebled.
+In addition, co-conspirators are jointly and severally liable for total damage awards,8 with no right of contribution.9 Thus, any plaintiff can seek to recover the entirety of treble damages (minus any settlement amounts actually received) from any single conspirator.
 This dynamic creates considerable pressure on defendants to settle class actions regardless of the merits of the case.10

 Satisfying the prerequisites of Rule 23(a)

 A class representative must initially meet all requirements of Rule 23(a), which are designed to ensure ‘that the named plaintiffs are appropriate representatives of the class whose claims they wish to litigate.'11